Sheila A. Sagear

 Software

-I published an open-source Python package called photoeccentric, which includes a suite of tools to process Kepler transit lightcurves, calculate stellar densities, and perform transit fitting to constrain eccentricities using only photometric data + stellar density priors.
-This package is under active development.
+I also published an open-source Python package called photoeccentric, which includes a suite of tools to process Kepler transit lightcurves, calculate stellar densities, and perform transit fitting to constrain eccentricities using only photometric data + stellar density priors.

 Contact